 Remote work, and remote onboarding, will likely be a bigger part of the post-pandemic normal than ever before.
 So it’s important to design an onboarding experience that acknowledges that – and not let it be an ad-hoc effort.
 While transposing existing training and onboarding strategies to a virtual space may seem like the right approach, as well as the most expedient, this should be avoided.
 Instead, set onboarding program goals that reflect a longer-term view of remote work environments.

 For example, if now you need to execute your SAP S/4HANA onboarding strategy remotely, it is tempting to simply turn any in-person training events into webinars or other virtual equivalents.
-But getting your employees up and running on S/4HANA so they can be successful using it in their remote work will require you to adjust not only your onboarding tactics but also your strategy’s overall objectives.
-Yes, fast end user time-to-proficiency is an objective of SAP onboarding, but so is consistent high employee productivity, performance excellence, and ongoing learning.
+But getting your employees up and running on S/4HANA so they can be successful using it in their remote work, will require you to adjust not only your onboarding tactics but also your strategy’s overall objectives.
+Yes, fast end user time-to-proficiency is an objective of SAP onboarding.
+But just as important is consistent high employee productivity, performance excellence, and ongoing learning.
 And now all of these objectives need to be achieved within a remote workplace.

-2. Put together a diverse onboarding program team
+Put together a diverse employee onboarding program team

 Start by getting together representatives from leadership, IT, L&D, OCM, GRC, and your internal subject matter expert community or SAP super user program.
 This diverse team can give you their perspective on and input for multiple facets of your program such as:

 - The skills end users need to gain.
 These are your SAP end user training objectives for both new hires or the wider organization after an SAP implementation.